Mercedes Moné

-In 2015, Varnado was promoted to WWE's main roster, where she went on to hold the Raw Women's Championship five times.
-In 2016, she and Charlotte Flair became the first women to headline a WWE pay-per-view event, the first women to compete in a Hell in a Cell match, and the first women to win the PWI award for Feud of the Year.
-In 2019, she won the inaugural WWE Women's Tag Team Championship with tag team partner, Bayley, at the Elimination Chamber pay-per-view.
-In 2020, she won the SmackDown Women's Championship at the Hell in a Cell pay-per-view, thus becoming the third-ever WWE Women's Grand Slam Champion and the fourth WWE Women's Triple Crown Champion.
-That year, she was named Wrestler of the Year by Sports Illustrated.
-At WrestleMania 37, Varnado and opponent Bianca Belair became the first two African Americans to jointly headline a WrestleMania, WWE's flagship event.
-She was the third most tweeted about female athlete in 2021.
-After creative issues in 2022, Varnado walked out of WWE and was unable to negotiate a new contract.
-She then made her debut for NJPW/Stardom at Wrestle Kingdom 17 in January 2023 under the ring name Mercedes Moné.
+In 2015, Varnado was promoted to WWE's main roster, where she went on to hold the WWE Raw Women's Championship five times.
+In 2016, she and Charlotte Flair became the first women to headline a WWE pay-per-view event, the first to compete in a Hell in a Cell match, and the first to win the PWI award for Feud of the Year.
+In 2019, she won the inaugural WWE Women's Tag Team Championship with tag team partner, Bayley, at Elimination Chamber.
+In 2020, she won the WWE SmackDown Women's Championship at Hell in a Cell, becoming a WWE Women's Grand Slam Champion and WWE Women's Triple Crown Champion.
+That year, she was named "Wrestler of the Year" by Sports Illustrated.
+In the main event of WrestleMania 37 – Night 1, Varnado and opponent Bianca Belair became the first two African Americans to headline WrestleMania, WWE's flagship event.
+After creative issues in 2022, Varnado walked out of WWE and ultimately left the company.
+She made her debut for NJPW/Stardom at Wrestle Kingdom 17 in January 2023 under the ring name Mercedes Moné and became a one-time IWGP Women's Champion.
+After her NJPW/Stardom contract ended in December that year, Varnado signed with AEW the following month and made her debut at Dynamite: Big Business in March 2024, subsequently winning the AEW TBS Championship in her AEW in-ring debut at Double or Nothing two months later.
+In 2025, she ranked No. 1 in the PWI Women's 250.

-Outside of wrestling, Varnado began an acting career in 2020.
-Her debut role was the character Koska Reeves in the second season of the Disney+ series The Mandalorian.
+Varnado is widely considered to be one of the greatest female professional wrestlers of all time.
+Outside of wrestling, she portrays the recurring character Koska Reeves in the second and third seasons of the Disney+ space western series The Mandalorian.

 Early life

-Mercedes Justine Kaestner-Varnado was born in Fairfield, California, on January 26, 1992, the daughter of Reo and Judith Varnado.
-Her mother is of German descent, while her father was African-American.
-Her family moved to various places, including Minnesota, to find schools and hospitals for her autistic brother Joshua.
-They settled in Boston, where she began her professional wrestling career.
-She went to school online and grew up watching All Japan Women's Pro-Wrestling (AJW).
+Mercedes Justine Kaestner Varnado was born on January 26, 1992 in Fairfield, California.
+Her mother Judith (née Kaestner) is of German descent, while her father Reo Varnado was African American.
+Her family moved to various places around the United States, including Minnesota, to find schools and hospitals for her autistic brother Joshua; they ultimately settled in Boston, where she would launch her professional wrestling career.
+Varnado was an early fan of professional wrestling and grew up watching All Japan Women's Pro-Wrestling (AJW), and idolizing Manami Toyota, Aja Kong, Rey Mysterio and Eddie Guerrero.
+She had a particular affinity for Guerrero, and was overjoyed in October 2005 to win tickets to a live WWE Monday Night Raw taping on November 13 in which Guerrero was scheduled to appear.
+Tragically, a 13-year-old Varnado arrived at the show only to be informed Guerrero had died days previously.
+Varnado recalls having no idea until that moment, and weeping into her mother's arms.
+Later in life, Varnado would frequently pay tribute to Guerrero during her matches.